 Restlessness and sleeplessness

 Sometimes complications can occur after surgery.
 Here are some possible complications:

-by low blood pressure.
+as low blood pressure.

 Bleeding.
 Blood loss from the site of surgery can lead to shock.

 Wound infection.
 An infection can happen when bacteria enter the incision site.
 Infections can delay

 Lung problems.
 A lack of deep breathing during and after surgery can lead to lung problems.
 Your

 child's healthcare provider may recommend deep-breathing exercises to help keep the

 Other infections.
 Infections can occur in areas other than where the surgery occurred.
 This can include

 Urinary problems.
 Your child may not be able to empty their bladder after surgery.
 This is caused by